-UK Bathroom Lighting Zones & IP Ratings: Complete Compliance Guide
+UK Bathroom Lighting Zones & IP Ratings

 UK bathrooms are divided into 4 zones (0-3) based on water exposure.
 Zone 0 (inside bath/shower) requires IP67, Zone 1 (above bath/shower) requires IP65, Zone 2 (60cm around bath) requires IP44, and Zone 3 (rest of bathroom) recommends IP44 but permits IP20.